Super lawyers, rising stars, best lawyers and other attorney advertising in Texas

 Is Super Lawyers a Texas bar association?

 No, Super Lawyers is not a bar association.
 Attorneys do not join Super Lawyers or participate in Super Lawyers in the same manner as the Dallas Bar Association or the Tarrant County Bar Association in Fort Worth, Texas.

 Are Super Lawyers good lawyers?

 I cannot speak to every attorney designated as a Super Lawyer.
-I consider many of the Fort Worth and Dallas lawyers on the list to be very good lawyers.
-However, I generally recommend not relying upon any single resource or marketing entity to select a lawyer.
+I consider many of the Texas lawyers on the list to be very good lawyers.
+I generally recommend not relying upon any single resource or marketing entity to select a lawyer.
 Consider many resources and your needs as a client.
 You may want to consider Super Lawyers as one resource to select lawyers.